VMware disk loss

 Virtual disk names

-It contains the name of the target disks attached to a particular VM.
-You can tune it using the VIRTUAL_DISK_NAMES
+It specifies the name of the target disks attached to a particular VM.
+Tune it by using the VIRTUAL_DISK_NAMES environment variable.

 Use the following example to tune it: